 Veganism is no longer a way of life reserved just for a select few who want an alternative lifestyle.
-Over the last few years, it has definitely become more mainstream, with consumers choosing to stay clear of animal products for health, lifestyle and environmental reasons.
+Over the last few years, it has definitely become more mainstream, with consumers choosing to stay clear of animal products for lifestyle and environmental reasons.
 Vegan celebrities are commonplace now, and here are just a few examples of vegan celebrities with their reasons for making the switch…

 Awarded PETA’s Sexiest Vegan 2012 is all heart in real life despite his onscreen tough-guy personas.